 These early steps often impact whether the individual can be found at all.
 If the driver is never located, it can be difficult to figure out insurance coverage or pursue civil action for damages.
-As such, victims of hit-and-runs should contact a skilled lawyer in their area to help determine a strategy for covering the costs of injuries and other losses.
+As such, victims of hit-and-runs should contact a skilled lawyer in Gainesville to help determine a strategy for covering the costs of injuries and other losses.
 Depending on whether the police investigation is successful in identifying the driver, an injured victim may need to pursue restitution from the uninsured motorist policy of their own insurance company.

 Compared to other types of traffic crashes, hit-and-runs are unique due to the criminal element of fleeing from an accident scene.
 However, these incidents also present challenges in recovering compensation for damages, especially if the at-fault driver is never located.